 In Richmond Virginia, this is Dan Roberts.

 Amar, Akhil Reed.
 America’s Constitution: A Biography.
-New York: Random House, 2005.
+New York, NY: Random House, 2005.

 Baringer, William E. A House Dividing: Lincoln as President-elect.
-Springfield, Ill.: Abraham Lincoln Association, 1945.
+Springfield, IL: Abraham Lincoln Association, 1945.

 Baringer, William E. Lincoln’s Rise to Power.
-Boston: Little, Brown and Company, 1937.
+Boston, MA: Little, Brown and Company, 1937.

 Catton, Bruce.
 The American Heritage Picture History of the Civil War.
-New York: American Heritage Publishing Company, 1960, 1988.
+New York, NY: American Heritage Publishing Company, 1960, 1988.

 Current, Richard.
 N. Lincoln and the First Shot.
-Philadelphia: Lippincott, 1963.
+Philadelphia, PA: Lippincott, 1963.

 Harris, William C. “The Southern Unionist Critique of the Civil War,” Civil War History, 31 (1985).

 Rable, George C., The Confederate Republic: A Revolution against Politics.
 Chapel Hill, NC: University of North Carolina Press, 1994.

 Wooster, Ralph A. The Secession Conventions of the South.
-Princeton: Princeton University Press, 1962
+Princeton, NJ: Princeton University Press, 1962